 Mind Body Green reports that protein is important in hormone production.
 What’s important about protein is that it helps the body produce amino acids, which may affect specific hormones, like insulin.

-Super Amino 23, a staple in our Core 4 Products, contains pre-digested vegetarian protein, composed of free crystalline amino acids.
+Super Amino 23, a staple in our Daily Core 4 Products, contains pre-digested vegetarian protein, composed of free crystalline amino acids.
 These acids can be rapidly absorbed into the bloodstream in 23 minutes (hence the name, Super Amino 23).

 Gut Health and Biome Medic